Moutoussamy/BankCustomersChurnPred/README.md

     The avgerage age of churned customers is 44.84 against 37.41 for the retained customers

-Indeed, the average age of the cherned customers is higher than the retained customers (37 vs 45).
+Indeed, the average age of the churned customers is higher than the retained customers (37 vs 45).
 This information is crucial for the modeling.

 ##### Balance